yo-yo-yo-jbo/vr_difficulty/README.md

 Note: throughout this blogpost I will be using the terms "Turing Machine", "Program" and "Algorithm" interchangably, with the understanding that all of those models are equivalent.

-## Background - the Halting Problem and Rice's theorem
+## Background - the Halting Problem
 People who just started to code might think that coding is very powerful, in a sense that it can calculate every concievable function, given enough time and resources (remember that we have an infinitely long **tape**!).
 That is false - for those of you who are familiar with the concept of [Mathematical Cardinality](https://en.wikipedia.org/wiki/Cardinality) it'd be easy - the set of possible Turing Machines is of $\aleph_0$, but the set of functions from $\mathbb{N}$ to $\mathbb{N}$ is $2^{\aleph_0}$, so "most" functions are not computable.
 However, even if you are not familiar with those concepts, there is a famous problem that was proven to be **undecidable** - the **Halting Problem**.